ramon-astudillo/vimbox/ROADMAP.md

     - insert to ref
     - Custom line merge (this MAY remove info from ref)
         - custom equal operator `(A) Cosa` same as `(B) Cosa`

+- [ ] Upgrade folder primitives
+    - [x] Add `vimbox mkdir`
+    - [x] Replace ambiguous `is_file` by `file_type` in client and back-end clients
+        - Avoid using `api-error` from Dropbox unless it is really unknown
+    - [x] Fix and Re-allow `vimbox mv with folders`
+        - [x] Fix `vimbox mv /one/folder /other/` not disallowed
+        - also local removal will die since it is not empty
+        - [x] add specific unit tests
+    - [x] remove use of api-error, not indicative enough
+    - [ ] Fix creating files with same name as folders

+- [ ] Upgrade handling of encrypted files
+    - [x] Move encrypted files
+    - [ ] Fix collision of hashed and unhashed names when moving files
+    - [ ] Fix can not create encrypted files at top level in dropbox
+    - [ ] MD5 hashing does not count as encryption, use SHA-1 from hashlib
+    - [x] hash only file name, rather than path

 ### v0.3.1